24/7 Emergency Response — Northern Virginia, DC & MD

 Why basements flood in Northern Virginia

 DMV basements take more water damage calls than any other source for five common reasons.
 Sump pump failure (power loss, switch stuck, overwhelmed by storm volume) is the leading cause in finished basements.
-Burst supply lines and water heater failures discharge thousands of gallons fast.
+Burst supply lines and water heater failures can discharge large amounts of water.
 Foundation seepage and hydrostatic pressure push groundwater through cracks after heavy rain or snowmelt.
 Sewer or storm-drain backup pushes contaminated water up through basement floor drains.
 Foundation cracks, failed window wells, and clogged exterior drainage allow surface water inward.
 Each cause has a different cleanup classification and different insurance treatment.

 The first 48 hours: extraction and drying sequence

-Step one is stopping the source — kill power to the basement at the breaker if water is near outlets, shut off the main supply if the source is plumbing, and call a restoration team before standing water gets absorbed into walls and subfloors.
-Step two is bulk extraction with truck-mounted or weighted hard-surface units.
-Step three is moisture mapping with meters and thermal imaging to find hidden water behind drywall, under carpet pad, in wall cavities, and along baseboards.
-Step four is calibrated structural drying with air movers and LGR dehumidifiers, with daily moisture readings until the basement hits dry-standard targets.
-Mold growth begins inside wet wall cavities within 24-48 hours, so this sequence is genuinely time-critical.
+Step one is stopping the source when safe: shut off power to the basement at the breaker if water is near outlets, and shut off the main supply if the source is plumbing.
+Step two is bulk extraction with appropriate equipment.
+Step three is moisture mapping with meters and thermal imaging when useful to find hidden water behind drywall, under carpet pad, in wall cavities, and along baseboards.
+Step four is structural drying with air movers and dehumidifiers, with moisture readings until the basement reaches documented dry-standard targets.
+Wet wall cavities can develop mold-friendly conditions quickly, so prompt action matters.

 Restoration cost by scope